DazzedUpDas/DL4DS_Problems_Textbook/README.md

 # DL4DS_Problems_Textbook
-Consists of all the notebooks solved in the DL4DS textbook titled Understanding Deep Learning
+Consists of all the solved notebooks in the textbook titled Understanding Deep Learning

 <img src="UDL.jpg" alt="Understanding Deep Learning">